Eudokia Makrembolitissa: Supreme ruler of her two sons

-Constantine left as co-regents Michael, Konstantios and Eudokia.
+Constantine left Michael, Konstantios and Eudokia as co-regents.
 Eudokia holds the first place in the Hierarchical order, and she alone bears the imperial status.
 Historian Michael Attaleiates, in order to declare the status of Eudokia after May 1067 and of Zoe and Theodora in April 1042, uses the title of autokrator, precisely because the above were brought to the Byzantine throne with the same legal status as male emperors.
 Byzantine sources, referring to imperial statutes, usually mention the name of the ruler who issued this decree, and the name of the first-class emperor is never omitted.
-Eudokia issued a decree determining the distance between buildings being erected, and the inscription of only the name of Eudokia as its publisher presupposes her imperial capacity at the time of the issuance of the legislation.
-Alexios II, for whom Maria was regent, was simply basileus, but upon his father Manuel I's death he was immediately proclaimed autokrator.
-On the other hand, Michael VII continued to be referred as simply basileus after his father Constantine X's death and was proclaimed autokrator in 1071.
+Eudokia issued a decree determining the distance between buildings being erected, and the inscription of only her name as its publisher presupposes her imperial capacity at the time of the issuance of the legislation.
 On the coin of 1067, Eudokia is depicted in the midst of her two sons.
 The arrangement of the figures corresponds to a certain legal relationship between the co-emperors, the senior emperor in the middle and on either side of him the junior co-emperors.
-The inscription from Mesembria testify to the repair of the city wall under Constantine and Eudokia.
-In the inscriptions concerning the renovation of the walls, the rulers who held the throne in the capacity of emperor at the time of the construction work and following the writing of the inscription are always mentioned.
+On a seal, probably dated between May and December 1067, the inscription reads 'Eudokia, Michael and Constantios, emperors of the Romaioi' and the image displays Eudokia as the central and tallest figure, emphasizing her authority over her sons and co-rulers.
+Giving her the title 'most pious Augusta', seals, probably from the period of her rule, make no mention of her sons.
+On the dating clauses of South Italian charters, Eudokia's name always takes precedence over those of her sons, and she is often the only one to receive the imperial title.

 Eudokia had sworn on Constantine's deathbed not to remarry, and she even made the oath in the presence of patriarch John VIII Xiphilinos.
 However, she knew that her position of power could be compromised if she continued to wield power alone.
 She then chose Romanos IV Diogenes, a general who had great popularity with the army.
 This decision was quite controversial, as Romanos had been accused of conspiring with the Hungarians shortly before Constantine X's death.
 Eudokia hoped that his skills and leadership would stop the advance of the Seljuk Turks in the East.
 On 25 December, Eudokia rewarded Romanos with the titles magistros and stratelates in preparation for his coronation.
 However, they still needed the approval of the patriarch of Constantinople.
 According to some sources, Eudokia tricked John VIII into believing that she would marry one of his brothers.
 John VIII accepted the offer and canceled the oath.
 The marriage and imperial coronation took place on 1 January 1068, to the surprise of the patriarch and other officials.
+The texts, speaking about the proclamation of Romanos IV as a new autokrator, do not imply any change to the legal status Eudokia's two sons, because they were simply basileis and not autokratores.